 1. Service Area Health and Adult Social Care: Physical Support and Sensory Support / Memory & Cognition / Mental Health Support 2.
 Proposal No. 9 3.
 Head of Service Steve Hook What is the proposal?
 Use the savings proposal wording and more detail if no eeded The overall net budget for this service area is £48,921,000 and the proposed saving is £2,365,000.
 This is proposed to be done by continuing with the agreed direction of travel for Adult Social Care focusing upon reducing demand through several approaches: 4.
-Budget Proposal increasing the reablement offer to those who require it negotiating costs to the Local Authority with care providers reduction of long-term care placements through improved care pathway increased use of assistive technology focus on preventative interventions, including advice and signposting increasing the Direct Payments offer maximising alternative funding and income options rs.
-5. Summary of impacts Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified on the following characteristics: Age health, physical and sensory impairments) (older), Disability (mental Community Care budget funds packages of care to meet statutory responsibilit apart from Learning Disability.
+Budget Proposal increasing the reablement offer to those who require it negotiating costs to the Local Authority with care providers reduction of long-term care placements through improved care pathway increased use of assistive technology focus on preventative interventions, including advice and signposting increasing the Direct Payments offer maximising alternative funding and income options /S. Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts Disproportionate impacts identified on the following characteristics: Age health, physical and sensory impairments) Community Care budget funds packages of care to meet statutory responsibility apart from Learning Disability.
 Services include community support, home care residential and nursing care.
-The proposals could impact on all these service up , supported accommodation,
+The proposals could impact on all these service under the community support. ies across adult care groups